ossf/tac/elections/tac-and-scir-election-process.md

 If you have in any way been involved in or care about OpenSSF, but are in doubt as to whether your contribution “counts”, please fill it out anyways, and we will follow up.

 [Voter Eligibility Self-Nomination Form](https://docs.google.com/forms/d/e/1FAIpQLSegUTOrxrGPVwDrPH9RARmYxX5YEkW3j67RU4uWABkKD5x8og/viewform)
+(Note: The form is only open during the nomination period)

 ## TAC Self-Nomination Process